mukhlisraza/office-object-detection-hackathon_challenge/README.markdown

 - **Execute the Cells**
   - Run the cells sequentially to set up the environment, configure the sweep, and initiate training.
-  - The sweep ID (`rakeqzh8`) will be generated, and you can monitor progress on the W&B dashboard (e.g., [Sweep URL](https://wandb.ai/mrlabs/smart-office/sweeps/rakeqzh8)).
+  - The sweep ID will be generated, and you can monitor progress on the W&B dashboard.
   - The best model weights will be saved in `office-objects-detections/yolos-updated-dataset-trail2/weights/best.pt` (or similar, depending on the run).

 - **Notes**